joysmith/c-/2 Intermediate.md

 int main(){

-  int number = 10;
+  // every variable has an address int number = 10;

-  // print memory address of number variable cout << &number;
+  // how to print memory address of number variable using '&' cout << &number;

   // how to initialize null pointer